craigsapp/scorelib/class/index.md

 and the other set that manages multiple items (colored purple).
-The three main classes to use directly are ScoreItem, ScorePage, and ScorePageSet, while the others are used to deal with lower-level maintence and abstraction.
+The three main classes to use directly are ScoreItem, ScorePage, and ScorePageSet, while the others are used to deal with lower-level maintenance and abstraction.
 The [ScorePageSet](ScorePageSet) class is used to organize multiple pages; the [ScorePage](ScorePage) class is used to manage a single page; and [ScoreItem](ScoreItem) manages a single SCORE item.